Gloom and Doom

 Now, if you look at the place and importance money has in our civilization today, it’s even more pronounced.
 Even if you are completely self-sufficient, there are still various taxes and fees you have to pay.
 And good luck trying to use gold nuggets or a nice plump sheep.
-Thus, from the times of Rome until today, no one can buy or sell without money (coins, fiat, virtual — makes no difference).
+Thus, at least from the times of Rome until today, no one can buy or sell without money (coins, fiat, virtual — makes no difference).

 Also, when it comes to money, there are basically two types of people.
 First, the ones who believe in it, praise it, and defend it.
 Book of Revelation refers to them as the ones who wear the mark of the beast on their forehead, which is a metaphor for mind.
 And the second group, those who only tag along, i.e those who may see and acknowledge the evil nature of money, but they argue that they have to comply with the status quo because they “have to put food on the table”.
 The Book of Revelation refers to them as the ones who wear the mark on their right hand, which refers to action.

 Now, let’s go back to the second beast “out of the earth”.
 It took me a while to realize, that it’s man that came out of the earth in Bible.
 Book of Revelation describes this second beast as reminiscent of Jesus, but preaching the imperial ideas of the dragon.
 To me it’s a clear image of priests, but in our time and age also politicians, pundits, and media, who all appear like they serve people, but in reality “preach” the status quo of the system.